Income-Driven Repayment: What Is It? How Do I Get It?

 What Do I Gather Before Applying?

-There are a few things to gather before you complete the IBR/Pay As You Earn/ICR Repayment Plan Request.
+There are a few things to gather before you complete the Income-Driven Repayment Plan Request.
 In this section, we'll share what those things are and tell you the process for making the request.
 In the Apply Now! section, we'll get you started on the request itself.